Glo18/MovieApp/README.md

 -Download and install Android SDK

-Download and install JAVA
+-Download and install JAVA

-Clone or download this repository (link in the section below) to your local machine and run in ur code editor.
+-Clone or download this repository (link in the section below) to your local machine and run in ur code editor.

-Run the application on the emulator
+-Run the application on the emulator

 ### Link to live site
 https://github.com/Glo18/MovieApp.git

 ### TECHNOLOGIES USED
-java
+-java
-Android
+-Android

 ### LICENSE
 MIT Copyright (c) 2021 Glory Kiogora